MStaehling/michaelstaehling.github.io/journal-week-1.md

 * Build inside out: when you have a goal, start building one piece at a time from inside building your way toward your way toward the end goal.

 Describe the technique of using User Stories to write application specifications.
+* Used to brainstorm ideas.
+* Think of any possible uses for the particular item that needs to be created.
+* Think about what you want to use it for.
+* If there are limitations, dwindle down your ideas to what's needed.

 Write something about the principle of Extreme Programming (XP) called YAGNI.
 * You Ain't Gonna Need It (YAGNI)